How to Resize Images in Google Sheets

 Resizing Images Inserted with the IMAGE Formula

-The IMAGE formula lets you control image size directly in the formula itself, using width and height parameters.
+The IMAGE formula lets you control image size directly in the formula using height and width parameters.

-When to use: Use this when your image is loaded from a URL and you want to control its size without touching the row or column manually.
+When to use: Use this when your image comes from a direct image URL and you want to set the image width and height in pixels without changing the row or column size.

 Steps: